 Automobile Wrecking or Automobile Wrecking Yard.
-Automobile wrecking or automobile wrecking yard means the dismantling or disassembling of used motor vehicles or trailers, or the storage, sale, or dumping of dismantled, partially dismantled, obsolete, or wrecked vehicles or their parts.
+Automobile wrecking or automobile wrecking yard means the dismantling or disassembling of used motor vehicles or trailers, or the storage, sale, or dumping of dismantled, partially dismantled, obsolete, or wrecked vehicles or their parts and does not include the temporary storage of vehicles which have been transported to the site by tow truck and which are awaiting repair.

-Automotive Service Station.
+Automotive Service and Self-Service Station.
 An automotive service station means an establishment whose principal business is the dispensing at retail of motor fuel and oil primarily for automobiles and where grease, batteries, tires, and automobile accessories may be supplied and dispensed at retail.
 In addition, an automotive service station may provide accessory facilities for car washing and polishing and may render minor repair services.
-However, major mechanical and body work, straightening of frames or body parts, steam cleaning, painting, tire recapping or re-grooving, storage of automobiles not in operating condition, or other work involving undue noise, glare, fumes, smoke, or other characteristics to an extent greater than normally found in such stations are prohibited.
+However, major mechanical and body work, straightening of frames or body parts, steam cleaning, painting, tire recapping or regrooving, storage of automobiles not in operating condition, or other work involving undue noise, glare, fumes, smoke, or other characteristics to an extent greater than normally found in such stations are prohibited.
 An automotive service station is not a repair garage, a body shop, truck stop, or a car wash.

-Automotive Self-Service Station.
 Automotive self-service station means an establishment where motor fuel pumps are erected for the purpose of dispensing motor fuel at retail primarily for automobiles, but does not include minor automotive repair or the outside display of batteries tires and automobile accessories nor additional services which are customarily associated with an automotive service station.